 In terms of design, the water-resistant Gear Fit2 Pro features a beautiful curved full-color Super AMOLED screen that displays real-time activity stats along with texts and other alerts from your iOS or Android smartphone.
 The fitness tracker boasts 0.5 GB RAM and 4.0 GB of internal memory, while under the hood you will find an accelerometer, barometer, gyroscope, heart rate sensor and GPS for mapping your runs.
 Battery life is up to 5 days, and 9 hours with GPS switched on.

-Launched about a month ago, Huawei Band 4 Pro retains the 0.95 inch AMOLED touch-display of its predecessor.
+Launched in 2020, Huawei Band 4 Pro retains the 0.95 inch AMOLED touch-display of its predecessor.
 There’s now a pill-shaped physical button underneath to help navigate the menus.
 The casing is made of metal and the tracker has a matte surface.
 All of this is attached to a fairly sporty-looking silicone strap.

 The tracker comes with a 6-axis accelerator, detached PPG cardiotachometer, infrared wear sensor and built-in GPS.
 In addition to all of this, the 2019 iteration has an SpO2 sensor to measure blood oxygen levels and NFC for on-the-go payments.
 Along with monitoring activity and sleep, Huawei says the band looks for irregular heartbeats.

-The 11 sports modes include running, spinning, cycling, swimming and more.
+The 11 activity tracking modes include running, spinning, cycling, swimming and more.
 The fact that there’s built-in GPS means you can leave your phone behind and still get detailed info and maps of your outdoor workouts.

 Like this article?
 Subscribe to our monthly newsletter and never miss out!